NZTechRally/nztechrally.nz/src/talks/nztechrally2025/the-silent-struggle.md

 But when I ask myself, is this a thought or a fact? it becomes like an anchor—something to ground me when I start to spiral.
 I may not be able to stop the thoughts, but I can fact-check them.

-2. Progress over perfection
+**2. Progress over perfection**

 Perfectionism is sneaky.
 It holds you to impossible standards.
 Don’t let perfection overshadow your progress.

 If you saw Julia’s talk, she illustrated this perfectly with the mountain analogy.
 Focus on small steps—even if they’re not “perfect”.
 Because progress is perfect enough.

 In my current role, my job is really about connecting with people, asking questions, and being curious.
 Saying “I don’t know… yet.”
 And that tiny “yet” does so much heavy lifting.

-3. Don’t do it alone
+**3. Don’t do it alone**

 When you’re deep in the spiral, impostor syndrome whispers sweet, evil nothings into your ear.
 And the worst thing you can do is keep those thoughts locked in your own head.

 Eventually, when it got really bad, I started opening up—to my husband, to colleagues, to mentors.